kprakobkit/kprakobkit.github.io/pages/2016-08-01-clojure-todo-1/index.md

 publish: true
 ---

-This is the first of a two part walktrhough of my Clojure Todo App.
+This is the first of a two part walkthrough of my Clojure Todo App.

-Over the last few months I’ve been working on creating a full stack todo app using the Clojure stack - ClojureScript, Clojure, and Postgres.
+Over the last few months, I’ve been working on creating a full stack todo app using the Clojure stack - ClojureScript, Clojure, and Postgres.
 I also explored multiple options for hosting this app, which I will write about in a separate blog post.
 It’s been a great learning experiencing building and deploying the app from scratch.
 I’m documenting the experience here to solidify my learning, as well as pay it forward.

-This blog post is divided into sections that correspond to each part of the stack (front-end, server, backend).
-Let’s first start at the meat of this, which is the server and the database, written in Clojure.
+This blog post is divided into sections that correspond to each part of the stack (front-end, server, database).
+Let's first start at the meat of this, which is the server and the database, written in Clojure.

 Note: The source code is available [here](https://github.com/kprakobkit/todo-clj).

 ## The Server

 The server is responsible for handling incoming http requests and interacting with the database, through a model, which I’ll cover shortly.
-I’m using Ring and Compojure, which seems to be the standard for the Clojure stack.
+I’m using [Ring](https://github.com/ring-clojure/ring) and [Compojure](https://github.com/weavejester/compojure), which seems to be the standard for the Clojure stack.
 Ring is an abstraction over the HTTP server and is comparable to Ruby’s Rack.
 Compojure is the routing library for Ring.

-The meat of the server is in the main function where we call the run-jetty function giving the http-handler.
+The meat of the server is in the main function where we call `run-jetty` passing in the http-handler.

 ```clojure
 (defn -main [& [port]]